UnconnectedBedna/shrink-backup/README.md

 **Rsync WILL cross filesystem boundries, so make sure you exclude external drives unless you want them included in the backup.**

-Use `-d` to write debug info into `shrink-backup.log` file in the same directory as the script.
+Use `-l` to write debug info into `shrink-backup.log` file in the same directory as the script.

 Applications used in the script:
 - fdisk (sfdisk)